panjan/vcr_presentation/vcr_presentation.md

 - hitting request limits

 <aside class="notes">
-    We had a 45 minute CI build which ran on every PR.
-This wasn't your ordinary Rails app, but an SDK which makes a lot of HTTP requests.
+    An sdk obviously makes a lot of requests and we ended up with a 45 minute CI build which ran on every PR.
 With very little mocked unit tests, development was starting to get sluggish.
 Imagine you make a PR and after 45 minutes you learn the testing server was down and have to rerun the build.

+    Q: Who has a shorter/longer CI build?

-    Also we were causing trouble to others by putting high load on the staging server, often hitting request limits.
+    With so many integration tests we were causing trouble not only to ourselves but also to others by putting high load on the staging server, often hitting request limits.

     So we decided to act...
 </aside>